baltimoretom/scorecards/README.md

 # Scorecards
-These are my scorecards for mostly the Baltimore Orioles, but occasionally other games.
+These are my scorecards for mostly the Baltimore Orioles, but on occasion other games.
 I use the [iScore app](https://iscoresports.com/) on my iPad.